Locations:

 How long do menopause symptoms last after a hysterectomy?

-Your doctor won’t be able to tell you how long you might have hot flashes or other symptoms will last because it varies from person to person.
+Your doctor won’t be able to tell you how long you might have hot flashes or other symptoms will last because it varies.

 “Blood testing won’t tell you when your symptoms will go away,” reiterates Dr. Batur.

-Many people feel better within one to two years, she says, while a small number of people have symptoms for life.
-But studies show that on average, symptoms most people see go away within seven to 10 years.
+Many feel better within one to two years, she says, while a small number have symptoms for life.
+But studies show that on average, most symptoms go away within seven to 10 years.

-“The good news is that symptoms often get better and bet throughout these years,” she reassures.
+“The good news is that symptoms often get better and better throughout these years,” she reassures.

 How to manage menopause symptoms after a hysterectomy